NHATS has two types of data available to researchers that require approval before files can be accessed: sensitive data and restricted data.

 The National Study of Caregiving (NSOC) is a study of caregivers to NHATS sample persons.
-NSOC I was conducted in 2011 and NSOC II was conducted in 2015.
+NSOC I was conducted in 2011, NSOC II was conducted in 2015 and NSOC III in 2017.
 Each NSOC data release consists of three files:

 The NHATS Sample Person (SP) Sensitive Demographic files contain month and year of birth, age in years, month and year of death, age in years at death (beginning in Round 2), types of cancer, race and primary race if more than one race reported for sample persons (at baseline interview), Hispanic subgroup for sample persons (at baseline interview), periods of service as a veteran (at Round 1 and Round 5), month a marriage ended, year or age that the sample person came to live in the USA (at baseline interview), month and year Social Security payments started (at Round 1 and Round 5).